-“I see.”
-Said the elder while she absentmindedly kneaded the colourful beads around her neck.
+“I see,” said the elder, absentmindedly kneading the colourful beads around her neck.
 “I see.
 Follow me.”

 Everyone began to follow her inside the cave, but she turned back and stopped them.
-“Not you, Talek.
+“Not you, Telk.
 You and your men are still to guard this place.”

-She turned to the other men accompanying Kothar and Ethan.
-“All of you, go find a place to rest and a meal to eat.
+Elder Ro turned to the other men accompanying Kothar and Ethan.
+“All of you, go find a place to rest, and a meal to eat.
 Kothar and Ethan, please follow me.”

 They both followed her into the heart of the gathering.

 [Commander] Talius was currently reviewing a scout’s report of the battle’s aftermath.